 - Tourism loans

 If you own a tourism establishment other than a bed and breakfast, you may be able to get a loan to buy, build, renovate or expand your business or consolidate debts.

 - Vessel Loan Program

 Apply for a loan to purchase, build or modify your fishing vessel in Nova Scotia.

 - Women's Enterprise Centre (British Columbia)

-If you are a woman living in Western Canada, you could get a loan to start, grow or buy a business.
+If you are a woman living in British Columbia, you could get a loan to start, grow or buy a business.